CrisDxyz/RSVP-Speed-Reader/README.md

 You can easily modify the script to change the GUI layout, font size, or add additional features.
 The script is well-commented to help you understand and modify its behavior.

-## Contributing

-Contributions to improve the RSVP Speed Reader are welcome!
-Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

 ## License

 This project is open source and available under the [MIT License](LICENSE).